Do you want to waste your limited budget on programs that don’t yield worthwhile pipeline? We don’t.

 Did you know that if you reach out to a new executive within the first 3 months, they’ll convert 2.5x higher than after a year?
 In fact, new execs spend 70% of their budgets within their first 100 days.

-Basically, you snooze, you lose.
+After those first 100 days, you're competing for a much smaller budget.
 There will only be 30% of budget left after those first 100 days.
 You have to reach out at the right time, regardless of whether or not they’ve shown “intent.”

 💡 Pro Tip: UserGems’ New Hires & Promotions Signal automatically identifies buyers who are new to their roles in the accounts you care about.
 Then it uses workflows to push those contacts directly into the right cadence.